Update 2018 09 20: Inserted link to video by Jordan Peterson, Ph.D.

 - Men and women are both entitled to the same level of social comfort.
 To deny men that level of comfort and to give more to women is discriminatory and a violation of men’s rights.

 - Men and women are entitled to equal average life spans.
-It is a violation of men’s rights to shorten their live expectancies by five years (that is the average gender gap in the life expectancies of the two sexes in the whole world, and, contrary to feminist propaganda, there are no controlling biological but only social causes for that discriminatory consequence).
+It is a violation of men’s rights to shorten their life expectancies by five years (that is the average gender gap in the life expectancies of the two sexes in the whole world, and, contrary to feminist propaganda, there are no controlling biological but only social causes for that discriminatory consequence).

 - A man has the constitutional right to be judged by a jury of his peers, but in child-custody and divorce proceeding that right has become abrogated.
 Nevertheless, men are constitutionally entitled to jury trials.
 Just because the abrogation of jury trials for men speeds up the dissolution of marriages and the issuing of court orders that deny men their paternal rights does not mean that men lost those constitutional rights and the constitutional right to jury trials.
 Men are still entitled to paternal rights and to jury trials, even if they are no longer permitted to exercise or to enjoy those rights..

 Anyone who reads this commentary can easily come up with hundreds of examples of the abrogation of men’s entitlements to rights.
-I could go on for hours and many days with listing many more of men’s entitlements that became abrogated by “law”.
+One could go on for hours and many days with listing many more of men’s entitlements that became abrogated by “law”.

 The term “entitled” is a very important one for men, but the value of that term has become watered down to the extent that many people, even people in influential positions, no longer can tell the difference between an individual being entitled and a book or newspaper article being named or called by its title.